The Chinese Government Is Collecting Americans’ DNA, Warns US Intelligence

-United States intelligence agencies are warning that the Chinese government is figuring out ways to gain access to information about Americans’ DNA.
+United States intelligence agencies recently warned that the Chinese government is allegedly figuring out ways to gain access to information about Americans’ DNA.
 Experts have warned that this is particularly dangerous as China continues to dominate the U.S. supply of pharmaceuticals and could use knowledge about citizens’ health as a weapon in the future.

-Bill Evanina, once the country’s top counterintelligence officer, first sounded the alarm back in early 2020, right when COVID-19 had just arrived in the United States.
-According to CBS News, a biotech firm that has close ties to the Chinese Communist Party (CCP) called BGI Group offered to build a testing lab to officials in the state of Washington.
+Bill Evanina, once the country’s top counterintelligence officers, first sounded the alarm back in early 2020, right when COVID-19 had just arrived in the United States.
+According to CBS News, BGI Group — a biotech firm that has close ties to the Chinese Communist Party (CCP) — offered to build a testing lab for officials in the state of Washington.
 It also made similar offers to lawmakers in five other states.

 Evanina issued a stark warning in response to the proposal.

 “Foreign powers can collect, store and exploit biometric information from COVID tests,” he stated.

 In addition, the intelligence officer alerted state officials, hospitals, and clinics about BGI Group’s ties to the Xi Jinping-led government.

-“Knowing that BGI is a Chinese company, do we understand where that data’s going?” he asked at the time.
+“Knowing that BGI is a Chinese company, do we understand where that data’s going?”

 The warning worked, and not a single state pursued a contract with BGI.

-In a world where ancestry kits are wildly popular and health apps are ubiquitous in the market, it may not seem like a big deal that China wants info on Americans’ health.
+In a world where ancestry kits are wildly popular and health apps are ubiquitous in the market, it may not seem like a big deal that China supposedly wants info on Americans’ health.
 However, Evanina claimed that information about health is more valuable than the average person realizes.

 “It’s your past and your future as well as your children’s future.
 It’s very risky and I think the unknown is probably the riskiest part,” he explained.